GanjiKushal/weatherApp/README.md

 Welcome to the Weather App!
 This app allows you to retrieve current weather details for a specific location using the OpenWeather API.
 You can also toggle between Celsius and Fahrenheit units to view temperature information.

 ## Features
+- When you start this app your location will be detected depending on the Your IP.
 - Enter a location name in the input box and press Enter to retrieve weather details.
 - Displayed weather details include:
   - Current temperature